 Read on and see how this management style could benefit your business:

 It’s well documented that an engaged workforce will perform well, meaning better results in the company.
 If you’re a Managing Director it’s possible you have become removed from the people on the shop floor and tend to spend most of your time in your office or meeting clients.

-By walking around the ‘shop floor’ you can start to build a culture where the leadership is interested in the day-to-day challenges of staff.
+By walking around the ‘shop floor’ you can start to build a culture where the leadership is interested in the day-to-day challenges of staff and making them feel comfortable in their roles.
 It’s showing that you’re around and that you care about them and what they do.

 Benefit 2: Finding better ways of working